semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 The first part is the **URL on which your Elasticsearch cluster API is available**.

 <span style="color: orange">The second part indicates on which index your document will be stored, and what its type is.</span>

+You may have noticed that the HTTP verb used for this query is `POST`.
+That means you will put data into your HTTP request.
+These data will be read by the Elasticsearch API, and stored into the cluster.

 #### The Response